Fedihosting-Foundation-Forks/fep/fep/ef61/fep-ef61.md

 ## Portable actors

-An actor object identified by `ap://` URL MUST have the `gateway` property containing an ordered list of gateways where the latest version of that actor object can be retrieved.
+An actor object identified by `ap://` URL MUST have the `gateways` property containing an ordered list of gateways where the latest version of that actor object can be retrieved.
 Each item in the list MUST be an HTTP(S) [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin), and the list MUST contain at least one item.

 An actor object identified by `ap://` URL MUST contain an [FEP-8b32][FEP-8b32] integrity proof.